royalcala/urql/docs/graphcache/local-resolvers.md

 > **Note:** For records, if the other field is on the same `parent` entity, it may seem logical to access it on
 > `parent[otherFieldName]` as well, however the `parent` object will only be sparsely populated with
 > fields that the cache has already queried prior to reaching the resolver.
-> In the previous example, where we've created a resolver for `Todo.updatedAt` and accessed
+> In the previous example, where we've created a resolver for `Todo.updatedAt` and
 > `parent.updatedAt` to transform its value the `parent.updatedAt` field is essentially a shortcut
 > that allows us to get to the record quickly.